intuiface/intuiface-cdk/libs/core/README.md

 }
 ```

-And here an exmple of a trigger with parameter :
+And here's an exmple of a trigger with parameters:
 ```ts
 /**
  * Count changes event